msuhuh/slutkursen/C_RWR/README.md

 # How to use the code
 This repository consists of the scripts and data used in order to run the human PPI clustering algorithm.
-The scripts divided in different repositories labeled in chronological order and should be followed accordingly:
+The scripts are divided in different repositories labeled in chronological order and should be followed accordingly:

 ## 01_preprocessing
 ### `01_collaps_vir_fam.py`